What does it mean to major in art history?

 Our art history alumni are working in many areas of the economy.
 The top six sectors of the economy for their employers are shown in the infographic, with the largest group working in arts, culture, and media.

 “My interest in art history developed in high school.
 I love how images can tell us so much about the human condition – thoughts, feelings, struggles are all interwoven to communicate with people long after their creators have passed on.
 Art history certainly has a mystery to it and I have always been intrigued by the processes we take to bring their stories to light.”

-Mattie used her internship at the UM Museum to prepare for a museum career.
+Codling used her internship at the UM Museum to prepare for a museum career.
 She curated an exhibit of Southern Folk Art including artist research, choosing the pieces to illustrate their style, and designing the exhibit.
 She later worked as the assistant to the curator and interned at the Ohr-O’Keefe Museum of Art in Biloxi.
-After earning her M.A. in Art History with a specialization in Museum Studies at Florida State University, she worked at the Mission San Luis Archaeological Site in Tallahassee, FL.
-Mattie is now the Director of Collections and Exhibitions of Ocean Springs’ Walter Anderson Museum of Art.
+After earning her MA in Art History with a specialization in Museum Studies at Florida State University, she worked at the Mission San Luis Archaeological Site in Tallahassee, FL.
+Codling is now the Director of Collections and Exhibitions of the Walter Anderson Museum of Art in Ocean Springs, MS.

 Why study art history at UM?
 “You have a wealth of knowledge and expertise available through the art history faculty who are leaders in their fields.
 You also have the incredible resource of one of the top ranked university museums in the country.
 I formed dear friendships with my professors and museum managers; they encouraged and pushed me to test my boundaries.
 They continue to support and celebrate my career.
 If your path lands you in art history then be excited because you have every opportunity you could want – you just have to work for it.”